 What is the primary function of ARP?

-ARP maps IP addresses to MAC addresses, enabling devices on a local network to communicate effectively by ensuring data packets reach the correct hardware destination.
+ARP maps IP addresses to MAC addresses, enabling devices on a local network to communicate efficiently.